-24. Are Licensed professional counselors (LPCs) who prescribe IBHS required to enroll to be able to order, refer or prescribe services for MA beneficiaries?
+17. Are licensed professional counselors (LPCs) who prescribe IBHS required to enroll in the MA program to be able to order, refer or prescribe services for MA beneficiaries?

-Yes, LCPs have to enroll as an 11/594 to be qualified to order, refer or prescribe services.
-LPCs should answer the question on the enrollment application "Are you only enrolling as an ordering, referring or prescribing individual?" as a Yes.
+Yes, LPCs have to enroll as an 11/594 to be qualified to order, refer or prescribe services.
+LPCs should answer the question on the enrollment application "Are you only enrolling as an ordering, referring or prescribing individual?" as a "Yes."